cybrdelic/cybrdelic.github.io/docs/AUTOMATED_DEPLOYMENT.md

 This document explains the automated deployment system for the Cybrdelic Portfolio website, which automatically deploys your changes to GitHub Pages on every push to the `master` branch.

+> Update: Site content now sourced from TypeScript (`content/content.ts`) and injected into a tokenized `index.html` template during the build.
+Legacy YAML removed.

 ## 📋 Overview

 The automated deployment system uses **GitHub Actions** to:
-- ✅ Validate HTML and run quality checks
+- ✅ Validate HTML and run quality checks (on generated `dist/index.html`)
-- 🏗️ Build optimized production assets
+- 🏗️ Build optimized production assets (token replacement + minification)
 - 🚀 Deploy to GitHub Pages automatically
 - 📊 Generate deployment reports